coolsoftwaretyler/msse663-project-tyler-williams/README.md

 ## Running end-to-end tests

-First, make sure the application is running with `npm run start`
+First, make sure the backend is running with `npm run backend`

 Then, run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).